aperalta03/Panda-POS-System/meetings/sprint1/SRUM3.md

 Minutes from Previous Meeting
     Our sprint goal is to get a working version of our project 2 using react and node.
 Our fist of five was 2.5.
 We know we are probably not finished everything we want to by the end of this sprint.
 There are still a few things that we haven't been able to convert over, but it's not too much (about 6 story points).
 It's mostly a few things here and there plus the database connection.
-Our biggest blocker is geting the database connection to work.
+Our biggest blocker is getting the database connection to work.
 Right now we are having a pathing issud.
 We are still on a good pace for the demo, and ideally we will have the database connection by tonight.